yathit/ydn-db/Home.md

 The following compiled distribution js are available on download section.
 Use only one.

 * **Raw:** //ydn-db-x.x.js// a compiled file without minification, but comments are stripped.
 Use this for testing and debugging.
-Turn on logging or change compiled constant like `ydn.db.adapter.IndexedDb.DEBUG = true;`.
+Turn on logging or change compiled constant like `ydn.db.conn.IndexedDb.DEBUG = true;`.
 Most file will have one debug flag.
 Logging are enable and capture by using standard closure logging system, `goog.debug.Logger`.
 * **Production:** //ydn-db-min-x.x.js// for production site.
 * **Core:** //core-ydn-db-min-x.x.js// minified js file for production site.
 It is only a database wrapper.
 * **JQuery** //jquery-ydn-db-min-x.x.js// same as ydn-db-min-x.x.js, but attached to JQuery object.